MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/filters-and-filter-codes.md

 [!include [banner](../includes/banner.md)]

-This topic describes how to configure item filters and filter codes to categorize inventory items in a warehouse.
+This topic describes how to configure product filters and filter codes to categorize inventory items in a warehouse.
 You can also use filters to specify which customers can order a particular item and specify the items that can be purchased from a particular vendor.

-Additionally, you can set up and use filter codes to automatically organize inventory items in a warehouse and combine filtered items into filter groups.
+Additionally, you can set up and use product filters to automatically organize inventory items in a warehouse and combine filtered items into filter groups.
 Filters can be used to place items into categories for handling, purchasing and selling processes.
 You may want to group items together or separate them from each other when handling based on weight or handling restrictions.
 You can also specify which customers or vendors an item can be purchase from or sold to.

 ## Prerequisites